nitzan-karni/fontRecognition/README.md

 # Font recognition project
-The Objective of the project is that given a dataset of N pictures containing Arbitrary scenery overlayed by different textual data, classify each letter in the dataset to the correct font.
+The Objective: given a dataset of N pictures containing Arbitrary scenery overlayed by different textual data, classify each letter in the dataset to the correct font.
 Few presumptions on the data:
 * Each overlayed word is written in one font